dbierer/php-class-notes/php-ii-sep-2022.md

 * https://github.com/laminas/laminas-mvc-skeleton/blob/master/composer.json
 You can add alternates to `packagist.org` using the `repositories` key in the composer.json file
 * Example: https://wpackagist.org/
+If you dependency issues, consider adding the `--ignore-platform-reqs` to the `composer install` or `composer update` directive

 ## Web Services
 Example of SOAP Client